fundapps/TechDocs/README.md

  * The total number of alerts by type - i.e. Breach, Unknown, etc.
  * The number of new alerts by type (since the day before).

-You cannot check the progress of a portfolio file upload because these files load too quickly.
+You cannot check the progress of a portfolio file upload.
 Instead, when you upload a portfolio file, it will return a status immediately of any of the following:

 ValidationState   | Explanation
 ------------------|-------------